BibiSebi/BibiSebi/README.md

-Hey, my name is Bibi and...
+# Welcome to my GitHuB profile, my name is Bibiana and...

-- 👩‍💻 I am currently working as a Fullstack Engineer at Storyblok
+- I am currently working as a Fullstack Engineer at Storyblok
-- 💻 I am working on setting up my own blog website
+- I am working on setting up my own blog website
-- 📫 Here is how to reach me: @BibianaSebi on Twitter
+- Here is how to reach me: @BibianaSebi on Twitter